ballerina-platform/ballerina-distribution/examples/graphql-hello-world/graphql_hello_world.md

 ::: out graphql_hello_world.client.out :::

-For more information on the GraphQL package, see the [API docs](https://lib.ballerina.io/ballerina/graphql/latest/).
+For more information on the `graphql` package, see the [Ballerina library (API) documentation](https://lib.ballerina.io/ballerina/graphql/latest/).